uw-ictd/ccn-covid-analysis/data/README.md

 issues.
 These issues are addressed in the `canonicalize_data.py` module which generates the cleaned and consolidated dataset in the clean directory.

+Additionally, outside the canonicalize data function, there are also cleaning scripts to shift the data into the local timezone and trim the datasets to a consistent range and datatype.
+These scripts are not well-maintained and need to be run somewhat manually and interactively.
+First run canonicalize, then shift, then trim.
+The scripts can be found in the `cleaning` directory

 ## Steps taken to clean data

 1. Remove nil characters from the transactions log.
 This is likely due to nodejs